 Quick Facts About MPGe

-If you’ve shopped for an electrified car, you likely encountered a term in the car specs or on the window sticker and wondered, “What is MPGe?”
+If you’ve shopped for an electrified car, you likely encountered a term on the spec sheet or window sticker and wondered, “What is MPGe?”

-Let’s take a deep dive into MPGe to explain what it is and how to use the number.
-These measurements will become much more prevalent as hybrids, plug-in hybrids (PHEVs), fully electric cars (EVs), and fuel-cell vehicles become the new normal.
+Let’s dive deep into MPGe to explain what it is and how to use the number.
+These measurements will become much more prevalent as hybrids, plug-in hybrid electric vehicles (PHEVs), fully electric cars (EVs), and fuel-cell electric vehicles (FCEVs) become the new normal.

 - What Does MPGe Mean?